 At Least The Celtics Do Not Need To Max Isaiah

 Giving Isaiah Thomas a big contract next offseason would have been a disaster, as he is not great now and speedy 5’9″ players do not age well.
-But Boston was never required to do so– they could always let him walk or trade him without including elite assets.
+But Boston was never required to do so– they could have let him walk or traded him without including elite assets.

 They only get 1 additional year of Kyrie under team control (at the cost of $33M extra since IT is discounted at $6.3M for 17-18), and then will need to offer him a max contract to keep him.
 That is not a favorable deal for Boston.
 He will not be a top 5 PG or top 25 player, and the Celtics will commit nearly $100M to Kyrie, Horford, and Hayward, which is a good but not great trio.
 They will likely not be able to add any meaningful pieces, and may have to let some current useful pieces go.
 Thus they are all in on their current personnel, which is not championship caliber.